keithbsmiley-other/emilysite/_posts/2020-10-26-fad-diets-and-macros.md

 ### Omega-3 and Omega-6 Fatty Acids

 This article, while already longer than I anticipated (and I'm not sorry, not sorry one bit), is an incredibly brief overview.
-However, I would be remiss if I didn't mention the special snowflake fatty-acids that reside under the proverbial roof of polyunsaturated fats.
+However, I would be remiss if I didn't mention the special snowflake fatty acids that reside under the proverbial roof of polyunsaturated fats.

 The human body can make most fatty acids.
 In fact, it can make all but two of them.
-The two your body absolutely, one-hundred percent cannot make are linoleic and linolenic acids.
+The two your body absolutely, one hundred percent cannot make are linoleic and linolenic acids.
 But we *need* them to be healthy humans.
 So, we have to ingest them.
 This is why they are most often referred to as essential fatty acids.[^20] Linoleic and linolenic acids are derived from foods containing omega-3 and omega-6 fatty acids.
 They also have anti-inflammatory properties.[^21]

 You'll find these fatty acids mostly in salmon, trout, sardines, flaxseed, and walnuts to name a few.